 AIR QUALITY DATA SOURCEFind out more about contributors and data sources

 live AQI index

-PM2.5 concentration in Allahabad air is currently 3 times above WHO exposure recommendation
+PM2.5 concentration in Allahabad is currently 7.7 times the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app